 Note that percentage of edited altimeter wind speed is higher than that of edited sea state bias.
 This is very likely related to the fact that in ground processing software, slightly negative altimeter wind speed values may occur, for which a sea state bias value is computed.
 Nevertheless in binary Jason-1 GDR product, the slightly negative wind speed values are replaced by the default value (and are therefore edited).

 Figure 16: Cycle per cycle percentage of edited measurements by altimeter wind speed criterion (left).
-Right: Map of percentage of edited measurements by altimeter wind speed criterion over an one-year period (cycles 365 to 516).
+Right: Map of percentage of edited measurements by altimeter wind speed criterion over an eight-months period (cycles 517 to 537).